apndx/ChokoApi/README.md

 The API receives the number of chocolate bars needed by the user, the prices of bars, packs and boxes, and the number of bars included in a pack and box.
 The API then returns the cheapest combination of boxes, packs and individual bars to satisfy the requirement, as well as the total price.

+At the moment the implementation assumes that the chocolates are cheapest in boxes, and most expensive as bars.

 Example usage:

 POST /price